-If you’re tied to school holidays, keen to miss the monsoon season or hoping to snag an off-season bargain, read our month-by-month guide on where to go on holiday when.
+Tied to school holidays, keen to miss the monsoon season or hoping for an off season deal?

 The days are getting longer and sunnier in Europe.
 It’s warm enough to get out on the water down south, or head into the hills for biking and hiking before it gets too hot.
 Japan is green, serene and ripe for walking at this time of year, and if you head up to Hokkaido you’ll find cherry blossom season still in swing.
 In Borneo, meanwhile, the dry season makes trekking in the jungle that much more comfortable.
 Where should you avoid?
 Southern India and Southeast Asia are humid, hot and wet at this time of year, while it’s rainy season in much of Central America and the Caribbean.

 The winter and early spring rains have subsided come May, leaving the island lush, green and bursting with wildflowers.
 Plus, there are sunny skies and mild temperatures averaging 19°C that make for excellent hiking and biking.
 Out on the water, whale watching is in full swing.

 Early summer sees the best of Croatia.
 It’s warm enough to swim in the sea and sunbathe, with temperatures in the mid-

 20°Cs, yet the school holiday crush has yet to appear, meaning you can enjoy the country’s historic cities and beaches and still have space to breathe.

 May is one of the best months to go to Greece thanks to the abundance of wildflowers to be found in the countryside and warm but not scorching temperatures making it ideal for hikers and cyclists.
 Sailing season takes off around now too... although sea swimmers beware – the water’s still chilly.